DizNicolasAmor/interviews-practice/DATABASES.md

 complete.

-### 32. Discuss the role of database caching in optimizing performance.
+### 32. What is the role of caching in optimizing performance?

 complete.